fnavarro94/Open_Data_Simulation/README.md

 ```
  cmsRun hlt_cfg.py
 ```
-To perform a reco level simulation (this uses the output of the gen level simulation as imput):
+To perform a reco level simulation (this uses the output of the gen level simulation as input):
 ```
 cmsRun reco_cfg.py
 ```